AI4Bharat/CTQScorer/README.md

 --train >> ctqscorer.log
 ```

-Once the training is completed, make note of the best hyperparameters from wandb.
-We can predict the CTQScorer scores for input samples by updating the best hyperparameters in the below command:
+Once the training is completed, take note of the best hyperparameters from Wandb.
+You can predict the CTQScorer scores for input samples by updating the best hyperparameters in the command below:
 ```
 python ctqscorer.py \
 --train_src {train_src} \